MattiasBeming/LiU-AI-Project-Active-Learning-for-Music/README.md

 ## Sliding Window
 The ability to add a *sliding window* of a user defined size to a data set exists.
 This is in order to try to capture the chronological correlation of emotions in music, and it can be done in a few different ways.
 In the implementation a separation is made between how training and test data is configured with a sliding window.
 For training data, the labels from the training data set are used as indicators of emotion for the previous samples, while for test data a basic linear regressor is used to predict the emotion of previous samples in order to get an indication of the emotion.

 For both training data and test data a prior must be chosen, the prior will act as labels/predictions for the first samples of each song in the train/test dataset when configuring the sliding window.
 The options for training data are, one prior for all songs and no prior at all.
-When no prior is passed, the labels from the first few samples are used and those samples are then not used during the training.
+When no prior is passed, the labels from the first few samples are used as prior, and those samples are then not used during the training.
 The options for test data are either one prior for all songs or a different prior for each song.

 Below is an illustration of how a sliding window size of *r* works on one song in the training data with a prior.

 ![learning-profile-examples](docs/sliding_window.png)